SAP-samples/teched2022-IN280/exercises/ex4/ex44/readme.md

-# Check alerts in Health Monitoring
+# Exercise 4.4 - Check alerts in Health Monitoring

 In this exercise, we will ...
 Health Monitoring comes with embedded alerting leveraged for various ALM use cases as for *Health Monitoring* or for *Integration & Exception Monitoring*.